 F37 x Superfried Developing Marbles into a typeface

-Capitalising on the opportunity to add additional styles and glyphs led to an extremely versatile typeface family which allows the user to truly experiment – reflecting the personality of the original concept back in 2016.
+Capitalising on the opportunity to add additional styles and glyphs led to an extremely versatile typeface family which allows the user to truly experiment – reflecting the personality of the original design concept back in 2016.

 Project services